You are currently viewing Clause – Definition, Types and Examples

 5. Noun Clause or Nominal Clause – This is a clause which can act as a noun and if we replace the clause with a noun it will still make sense .
 It contains a subject and a verb, but can’t form a sentence on its own .

-These Clauses often start with that, how, if, whether, WH words like what, who, which, where, when,why, whose,whom .
+These Clauses often start with that, how, if, whether, WH words like what, who, whoever, which, whichever , where, when,why, whose,whom , whomever.

 Examples